aiconfer/Docs/assets/assistant/assistant-en.md

 # Assistant
+An assistant also called chat bot is an AI object with predetermined functionality, tailored to the user’s preferences.
+It can be a customizable prompt defination or a fine-tuned model.
 We support a variety of assistants, such as character-based, product or service-based, or other custom types of assistants.
 You can create assistant by the creation wizard, and add your own data to this assistant later.
 For each plan, the assisatant count is unlimited.

 ## Assistant Visibility